 Successful completion of English 1101 and 1102 with acceptable writing competence satisfies the English Competence requirement.
 English 1101 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.
+Except English 2215 and 2216.

 2204 Advanced News Reporting and Writing

 4 credits

 Advanced skills in news reporting and writing.
 Students learn and practice interviewing and other forms of news gathering and apply those methods in a variety of news and feature stories.

 Prerequisite: English 1103.

 2205 Media Ethics

 4 credits

 An examination of the various ethical dilemmas that confront members of the news media, including conflict of interest, "freebies," invasion of privacy, reporter-source problems, advertiser and corporate pressures, and the use of deception to gather news.
 Students analyze and debate actual ethical quandaries and attempt to find workable solutions.

 2206 Creative Writing - Poetry

 4 credits

 A workshop in poetry writing.
 Students will read modern and contemporary poetry by such authors as Elizabeth Bishop, Robert Lowell, Philip Levine, Sharon Olds, and Robert Hayden.
 Student poems will be critiqued weekly in the class workshop.

 2207 Creative Writing - Fiction

 4 credits

 A workshop in writing short fiction.
 Class discussion focuses on student writing and stories by recognized contemporary authors.

 2208 Advanced Composition

 4 credits

 Designed to assist writers in making their prose more sophisticated and interesting to read.
 Students write a series of non-fiction essays on topics personal or general, which workshops and revisions polish and refine.

 2210 Media and Politics

 4 credits

 Examination of the "symbiotic" relationship between the news media and public officials in America.
 Special emphasis is placed on the interplay between the press and presidency and between the press and Congress.

 Cross-listed with Political Science 2210.

 2211 Grammar and Usage

-4 credit
+4 credits

 An overview of the structure of the English language, introducing the discipline of grammatical analysis.
 Students encounter both traditional grammar and more recent linguistic approaches and consider some current problems in the teaching of grammar in the schools.

 2212 Professional Communication

 4 credits

 An opportunity for students to practice and think critically about communication in the workplace.
 Assignments will focus on writing forms and topics suitable for students' fields of major interest.
-Students will complete individual and collaborative projects designed to help them write clearly and effectively for audiences both within their professions and outside of them.
+Students will complete individual and collaborative projects designed to help them write clearly and effectively for audiences both within their professions and

+outside of them.
 Particular emphasis will be placed on electronic communication forms.

 2214 Editing and Desktop Publishing

 4 credits

 Exposure to workplace practices of professional editors and desktop publishers.
 Students gain practice with developmental editing and copywriting as well as with the production of brochures, fliers, and newsletters.
 Special attention is paid to the rhetorical choices that arise in the editing and publishing process.

-Prerequisites: English 1102.
+2215, 2216 Newspaper Practicum

+2 credits

+This practicum is designed to provide students with real life experiences in newspaper publishing.
+The practicum involves story selection, research, editing, proofreading, layout, photography, graphics, ad sales and newspaper distribution.
+With the guidance of the instructor, students plan and create The McDaniel Free Press, which focuses on college life.

 3306 Approaches to the Study of Language

 4 credits

 An introduction to the principles and methods of linguistics, the social science that treats language, with particular emphasis on productive uses of linguistics in the humanities.
-Students are encouraged to see linguistics as an evolving tradition of analysis, rather than a unified and complete system that arose fullblown.
+Students are encouraged to see linguistics as an evolving tradition of analysis, rather than a unified and complete system that arose full-blown.

 Humanities.